-On December 31, 2019, Company purchased from ICT Investments certain sales demonstration equipment valued at \$495,150 which we will use in our business in exchange for 2,616,316 shares of our common stock.
+On December 31, 2019, Sales demonstration equipment valued at \$505,506 was transferred to the Company from ICT Investments, in exchange for 443,554 shares of our common stock.

-During the year 2020, ICT Investments made additional investments in the Company, consisting of inventories, certain capital manufacturing equipment, office and computer equipment, intangible assets consisting of 3D engineering design documentation, manufacturing database, customer relationship database with populated CRM, valued in total at \$\$4,520,018 which we will use in our business in exchange for 26,609,186 shares of its common stock.
+During the year 2020, ICT Investments made additional investments in the Company, consisting of inventories, certain capital manufacturing equipment, office and computer equipment, intangible assets consisting of 3D engineering design documentation, a manufacturing database, and a customer relationship database with populated CRM, valued in total at \$4,786,109, in exchange for 4,434,865 shares of its common stock.